 2. Watzmann

-Accommodations when traveling to the Watzmann Mountains
+Where to stay in the Watzmann Mountains

 - Hotel Edelweiss Berchtesgaden: Located in the heart of Berchtesgaden, this 4-star-Superior hotel provides a mix of modern luxury and traditional charm.